-How Rishi Sunak might govern as prime minister
+How Rishi Sunak might govern as Prime Minister

 During the last leadership election, Mr Sunak said he was committed to protecting the green belt and would stop local authorities attempting to release protected land for development.

-This likely means the end of the Government’s 2019 manifesto commitment to build 300,000 homes a year and a move away from “top-down targets”.
+This is likely to mean the end of the Government’s 2019 manifesto commitment to build 300,000 homes a year and a move away from “top-down targets”.

 – Climate change and the environment

-But his plans are more in line with those of Liz Truss than Boris Johnson, as he backs offshore wind, rooftop solar and nuclear power but appears less keen on solar farms and onshore wind.
+But his plans are more in line with those of Ms Truss than Boris Johnson, as he backs offshore wind, rooftop solar, and nuclear power, but appears less keen on solar farms and onshore wind.

-He also backed lifting the moratorium on fracking, providing it had local support.
-This is the same policy that Ms Truss supported, but fracking has proved a contentious issue for Tory MPs and could therefore become a lower priority for Mr Sunak.
+He also backed lifting the moratorium on fracking, providing it has local support.
+This is a policy that Ms Truss supported, but fracking has proved a contentious issue for Tory MPs and could therefore be a lower priority for Mr Sunak.

-As chancellor, Mr Sunak cut VAT on home insulation measures and during the leadership campaign said he would “embark on a programme of massive energy efficiency upgrades in people’s homes”.
+As chancellor, Mr Sunak cut VAT on home insulation measures and, during the summer leadership campaign, he said he would “embark on a programme of massive energy efficiency upgrades in people’s homes”.

 This would be a point of difference between Mr Sunak and Ms Truss, who largely avoided discussing insulation during her tenure.
 But it will also cost money, leaving further difficult choices to be made in Mr Sunak’s first budget.